thenguyenit/laravel-blog/storage/app/private/article/2016/about-me.md

+My name is Nguyen, I'm a software engineer mainly interested in web development.
+Some of my interests are LAMP stack and development process.
+In my blog i think i can share my thought, notes and practice writing skill.

+ My passion builds a lot of beautiful products, from idea to shipping the final.
+I care about the full stack, consists system architecture, back-end and front-end work.

 ####SKILLS
 - 5 years of experience in web development (LAMP stack).
 - 1,5 years of experience in lead team (2 members).